sider/sider-docs/docs/tools/java/checkstyle.md

 When you write `google` or `sun`, config files distributed from Checkstyle are used.

+Sider provides our [recommended ruleset](https://github.com/sider/runners/blob/master/images/cpplint/sider_recommended_checkstyle.xml) for Checkstyle.
+If you do not specify the option `config`, the recommended ruleset will be used.
+For more details, please visit [Recommended Ruleset](../../getting-started/recommended-rules.md).

 ### `dir`

 This option allows you to specify the directories you want to check in your repository.